 But there are such gorgeous books I have found over the last six months that each one has been worthy of falling in love with.
 The ones that contain beautiful childhood stories like BongMom Cookbook, the ones that have breathtaking pictures like “Persiana” I recently bought and many more.
-And while this love of cookbooks was growing again, Aparna Jain, the author of the Sood Family Cookbook started a Facebook group which gets together and tries a cookbook every month and I am having such a good time with that group.
-I haven’t worked with all the books they chose but still I have bought and experimented with atleaast 3-4 GOOD cookbooks this year and I think the one that tops the list is the Sood Family Cookbook.
+And while this love of cookbooks was growing again, Aparna Jain, the author of the Sood Family Cookbook, started a Facebook group which gets together and tries a cookbook every month and I am having such a good time with that group.
+I haven’t worked with all the books they chose but still I have bought and experimented with at least 3-4 GOOD cookbooks this year and I think the one that tops the list is the Sood Family Cookbook.

 As the name suggests the book is a compilation of the recipes from the extended Sood family.
-The first version of the book was self published and essentially meant for the family members but I am glad it reached the masses because each recipe in the book is stellar and so are the illustrations which go with the book BTW.
-Some of the recipes like Pahadi Kala Channa and chach walle aloo are now pretty much staples at home and just when I was thinking these two are my favorite foods from the book, I made The Unbeatable Pahadi Mutton and oh god just how good was it.
+The first version of the book was self published and essentially meant for the family members but I am glad it reached the masses because each recipe in the book is stellar and so are the illustrations which go with the book.
+Some of the recipes like Pahadi Kala Channa and chach walle aloo are now pretty much staples at home and just when I was thinking these two are my favorite foods from the book, I made The Unbeatable Pahadi Mutton and oh God, just how good was it.

-Like I said this dish is a labour of love, the mutton is first marinated for 6 hours or overnight (I actually ended up marinating it for a week in deep freeze since I had a family emergency after marinating it) and then slow cooked for about 3 hours or so and then in the end smoking it with coal for about 5 minutes.
+Like I said, this dish is a labour of love.
+The mutton is first marinated for 6 hours or overnight (I actually ended up marinating it for a week in deep freeze since I had a family emergency after marinating it) and then slow cooked for about 3 hours or so and then in the end it is smoked with coal for about 5 minutes.
 That smoking is what takes it to an altogether different level if you ask me.
-So don’t make this dish on a day you are in a hurry but whenever you make it I assure it will be the star of the evening so you go easy on anything else you want to make that day because this doesn’t need anything apart from a few paranthas or rice.
+So don’t make this dish on a day you are in a hurry but whenever you make it.
+I assure it will be the star of the evening, You go easy on anything else you want to make that day because this doesn’t need anything apart from a few paranthas or rice.